 - 1. Apply for Texas residency early in your graduate career to qualify for in-state tuition rates - 2.
 Within your UH account, choose a tuition payment plan before payment is due (or the system may automatically dis-enroll you) - 3.
 During the internship year, students are typically enrolled in 3-4 credit hours per semester [(a.) if dissertation defended, 3 internship hours per semester; (b.) if dissertation not defended, 3 dissertation hours and 1 internship hour each semester until dissertation completed)].
 The Department considers this full-time while on internship.
+Be sure to submit a petition for reduced course load (RCL) for anything less than 9 hours. - 4.
+If you are taking out student loans, pay attention to the requirements set by the lender.
+While the University only requires 3-4 hours of enrollment per semester while on internship, your lender may require more hours.
 If your lender requires full-time status to remain eligible for financial aid, the Department can, upon request, provide a letter to UH Financial Aid to be sent to the lender.
-Some lenders will accept this as confirmation of full-time status. - 4.
-If full-time status required by lender and they won't accept a letter from UH indicating that you are considered full-time, take additional hours to meet the 9-hr minimum per semester to remain eligible for financial aid
+Some lenders will accept this as confirmation of full-time status. - 5.
+If full-time status required by lender and they won't accept a letter from UH indicating that you are considered full-time, take additional dissertation or research hours to meet the 9-hr minimum per semester to remain eligible for financial aid